Rubin causal model: Average causal effect

 One may calculate the average causal effect (also known as the average treatment effect or ATE) by taking the mean of all the causal effects.

 How we measure the response affects what inferences we draw.
 Suppose that we measure changes in blood pressure as a percentage change rather than in absolute values.
 Then, depending in the exact numbers, the average causal effect might be an increase in blood pressure.
 For example, assume that George's blood pressure would be 154 under control and 140 with treatment.
 The absolute size of the causal effect is −14, but the percentage difference (in terms of the treatment level of 140) is −10%.
-If Sarah's blood pressure is 200 under treatment and 184 under control, then the causal effect in 16 in absolute terms but 8% in terms of the treatment value.
+If Sarah's blood pressure is 200 under treatment and 184 under control, then the causal effect is 16 in absolute terms but 8% in terms of the treatment value.
 A smaller absolute change in blood pressure (−14 versus 16) yields a larger percentage change (−10% versus 8%) for George.
 Even though the average causal effect for George and Sarah is +2 in absolute terms, it is −2 in percentage terms.